innscr/Portfolio/README.md

-# 🧪 QA Automation Portfolio
+# 🧪 QA Portfolio
+## 📝 About me
 Hi!
-My name is Inga and I'm a former application developer transitioning into a QA Automation Engineer role.
+My name is Inga and I am a former Application Developer with over three years of experience working on .NET-based legacy applications.
+My work involved refactoring business systems, converting Visual Basic code to C#, and migrating web applications from HTML4 to HTML5 while ensuring browser compatibility and compliance with W3C standards.

+During these projects, I also performed extensive manual testing, including UI validation and exploratory tests, which helped me gain practical skills in web technologies and sparked my strong interest in quality assurance.

+Now, I am fully focused on transitioning into a QA Engineering role, where I can combine my technical foundation with a passion for testing.
 This repository is my personal knowledge base, a space to document my learning path, and a directory of my QA-related projects.

 ---